ilmoi/nftape.me/README.md

 # How does it work?
 TLDR:
-1. It fetches all transactions that mention your wallet's address
+1. It fetches all transactions that mention your wallet's address and looks for those involving marketplaces.
+This gives us historic sales
-2. It filters out the ones that involve NFT marketplaces
+2. It fetches all current tokens in your wallet and filters for NFTs
 3. It fetches NFT metadata, prices, and other stuff to be able to calculate the stats you care about

 Limitations